How to Inspect a Used Car

 Look at the car from far away with the wheels straight.
 Twenty feet or so not a block away!

-Do the wheels front and back point the same direction and sit in a square line with the body of the car?
-Some cars tires tilt outward at the top so this may not indicate a problem.
-A front end alignment shop can tell you quickly if this is normal for the model you are looking at.
+Do the wheel’s front and back point in the same direction and sit in a straight line with the body of the car?
+Some car tires tilt outward at the top so this may not indicate a problem.
+A front-end alignment shop can tell you quickly if this is normal for the model you are looking at.
 Just call on the phone and ask!
 A yellow page is a good tool to bring to inspect a car!

 Do the bumpers sit straight?
 Parking lot dents in the bumper are normal, separation from the body and misalignment need further inspection.

-Are the gap between the each tire and it’s corresponding fender the same left and right?
+Are the gap between each tire and its corresponding fender the same left and right?
 A difference under an inch could be normal, a difference of more than an inch indicates some type of collision.

-Do the tires stick out or sit in the same left and right?
-This could indicate anything from a mis-mounted axel to a collision issue.
+Do the tires stick out or sit on the same left and right?
+This could indicate anything from a mix-mounted axle to a collision issue.